 With that framing in place, the capital requirement question answers itself.

-Here is what the legislation does not tell you, and what most advisers will not tell you either: the capital CySEC will actually require you to hold is not determined by the law.
+In every case, the statutory minimum is a floor, not a ceiling.
+Here is what the legislation does not tell you, and what most advisers will not tell you either: the capital CySEC will actually require you to hold is not determined by the tier alone.
 It is determined by your business plan.

 How CySEC actually calculates the requirement